KOSASIH/SkyGeo-Vision/README.md

 At SkyGeo Vision, we harness the power of advanced technologies to create an unparalleled aerospace exploration experience:

-1. **Clarifai Image Recognition:** Our app's core technology is built upon the Clarifai platform, which employs state-of-the-art image recognition algorithms.
-This enables us to accurately identify and label geographical features within satellite images, bringing a new dimension to how users perceive the Earth's landscapes.
+1. **Image Recognition:** This enables us to accurately identify and label geographical features within satellite images, bringing a new dimension to how users perceive the Earth's landscapes.

 2. **Satellite Imagery:** We leverage high-resolution satellite imagery sourced from reputable providers to offer users a bird's-eye view of Earth's diverse terrain.
 This imagery forms the foundation for our image recognition capabilities, allowing users to uncover hidden details that might otherwise go unnoticed.